ibz0q/better-moment-card/README.md

 i.e. `timezone: Europe/London` or `{{moment timezone=Europe/London}}`

-You can use Home Assistants timezone using:
+Use Home Assistants timezone:

 i.e. `timezone: useHass` or `{{moment timezone=useHass}}`

-Or you can use an entity as a Timezone.
+Use an entity as a Timezone.
 The entity must be in the IANA standard, there is no conversion performed.

 i.e. `timezone: useEntity[input_select.timezone.state]` or `{{moment timezone=useEntity[input_select.timezone.state]}}`